Tuition deposit reminder

-Remember that your $250 advance tuition deposit to ensure your place in the 2013 Entering Class is due at the Law School by the deadline stated in your admit letter.
+Remember that your $250 advance tuition deposit to ensure your place in the entering class is due at the law school by the deadline stated in your admit letter.
 The tuition deposit is non-refundable.
 Should you enroll at Seattle University, the $250 deposit will be applied to your first semester’s tuition.
 A second deposit of $150 will be required by July 1 for students beginning fall semester.

 Spring Visit Day

-Spring Visit Day is May 20, 2013.
-This popular event, which attracts students from around the country, features mock classes, informal get-togethers with current students, a faculty forum, workshops on everything from effective study techniques to mastering the finanical aid maze and much, much more!
+This popular event, which is held in May and attracts students from around the country, features mock classes, informal get-togethers with current students, a faculty forum, workshops on everything from effective study techniques to mastering the finanical aid maze and much, much more!

-Students planning to join our community as members of the 2013 Entering Class will want to remember these important dates: Financial aid applications are due March 1, or as soon thereafter as possible.
-Persons wishing to start law school by taking a single class this summer should circle the date of Monday, June 24, the first day of the summer term.
-Those planning on fall enrollment are advised that classes begin Thursday, August 22, 2013.
+Students planning to join our community as members of the entering class will want to remember these important dates: Financial aid applications are due March 1, or as soon thereafter as possible.
+Persons wishing to start law school by taking a single class this summer should circle the date of Monday, June 23, the first day of the summer term.
+Those planning on fall enrollment are advised that classes begin Thursday, August 21, 2014.

 All entering students are required to have laptop computers.
-For specifications, please refer to our Technology Web site.
+For specifications, please refer to our website.
 More information will follow in a future mailing.

 If you have any questions or concerns regarding this matter, please feel free to call Associate Dean Donna Claxton Deming at (206) 398.4307 or e-mail at firstname.lastname@example.org.

 Please arrange for your undergraduate institution to send us a copy of your official, final undergraduate transcript, which notes the degree received and the date it was awarded.
 Sorry, but the transcripts mailed to the Law School Data Assembly Service do not meet this American Bar Association requirement.